chiliagons/gnuswap/README.md

 - Easy hassle free swapping of tokens cross chain
 - Directly integrated with gnosis safe
 - Uses Connext to do cross chain swapping
+- Currently only supports USDT.
+It will support other tokens soon after launch.

 ## Why a Gnosis application